-- 1 In XEdit, click the Layouts tab, and then open the desired layout. - 2 Unlock the appropriate composite monitor if applicable (see Unlocking a Composite Monitor on page 318). - 3 Click the loudness monitor you want to configure.
+- 1 In XEdit, click the Layouts tab, and then open a layout. - 2 Unlock the appropriate composite monitor if applicable (see Unlocking a Composite Monitor on page 313). - 3 Click the loudness monitor you want to configure.

 4 In the Properties pane, click the Audio scale box, under Appearance, and then select the appropriate audio scale from the list.